Dimer Models and Conformal Structures: Methods from Geometric Analysis

+And third, in order for this approach to be useful, further properties of $Q$ must be deduced directly from the boundary values in the variational problem.
+This however seems very difficult and is not done in \cite{KeOk07}.
+A particular important issue, pointed out but left open in \cite{KeOk07}, is that in order to conclude that $Q$ is an analytic polynomial one needs that the functions $\zeta$ and $\omega$ are continuous up to the boundary, see \cite[Proposition 2]{KeOk07}.

+For the above reasons, we instead approach the frozen boundaries by developing the properties of the special Beltrami equation \eqref{beltrami2345} and its relatives.
+This, for instance, allows us to show the boundary continuity even for a general dimer model, see e.g. Theorem \ref{propStoilow35} and Remark \ref{added}, and in this way opens up a uniform way to understand the geometry of frozen boundaries for all dimer models.

-In their work \cite[Theorem 4]{KeOk07}, to show that the constructed function $h^\star$ is the unique minimiser and thus equals the asymptotic height function, the authors estimate the directional derivatives of the energy functional in the direction of each admissible function $g$.
-To show the minimality, that these G\^{a}teaux derivatives are non-negative, it is assumed that either $g \geq h^\star$ in each frozen facet or $g \leq h^\star$ there, i.e. in notation of Section \ref{sect:terminology} that $\mathcal{F}\subset \Lambda$.
-However, this need not be true, for a counterexample c.f.
-Figure \ref{facet} and the discussion before it, also \cite[p.
-491]{DeS10}.
-Thus now the directional functional derivative expressions in \cite{KeOk07} are negative for some admissible $g$.
+In \cite{KeOk07}, to construct solutions to \eqref{CB2} and to produce liquid domains $\LL$ inscribed in a polygonal domain with 3d cyclicly changing tangent directions, they use tropical algebraic geometry and a deformation with respect to a Lagrange multiplier associated to a volume constraint.
+On the other hand, this construction only applies to lozenge models and only for a very special class of polygonal domains which in particular are simply connected.
+In their construction in \cite{KeOk07} they get a tentative height function $h^\star$, the ansatz for the solution of the variational problem.
+To show that the constructed function $h^\star$ is the unique minimizer and thus equals the asymptotic height function, the authors estimate the directional derivatives of the energy functional in the direction of each admissible function $g$.
+To show the minimality, i.e. that these G\^{a}teaux derivatives at $h^\star$ are non-negative, in \cite[Section 4]{KeOk07} it is assumed that each frozen facet is either a bottom facet where $g \geq h^\star$ for any admissible function $g$, or a top facet where $g \leq h^\star$ for every such $g$.
+But that would mean that the frozen facets $\mathcal{F}$ are part of the so called coincidence set $ \Lambda$, see Subsections \ref{subsubsect:domains} and \ref{subsubsect:frozen} for the precise definitions of the sets $\mathcal{F}$ and $\Lambda$.
+However, as discussed in Subsection \ref{subsubsect:frozen}, it is not true that $\mathcal{F}$ is a subset of $\Lambda$.
+For a counterexample, see Figure \ref{facet} and the discussion before it; see also \cite[p.
+491]{DeS10}, and for a simulation where that fails, see e.g. the concave corner of Figure 4 in \cite{MPet}.
+Hence in such situations the argument of \cite{KeOk07} remains incomplete (we thank Rick Kenyon for helpful discussions regarding this).